 7. Science may use flying snake gliding principles in robotics.

 The on-going research into how flying snakes maneuver in mid-air is expected to lead to technology that can produce robots designed to glide in the air from one location to another.

 The Golden Tree Snake, also known as the Ornate Flying Snake, can grow to the length of 4-feet.
-As a result of its size, and weight, its gliding ability is described as being weak.
+As a result of its size, and weight, its gliding ability is weak.